cs-fullstack-fall-2018/jquery-set-selectors-myiahm/README.md

-# jQuery Exercise on Selectors and General Topics
+# jQuery Exercise on Selectors

+## Using the provided HTML:
+### Add the code to load jQuery for use

-## Write the jQuery necessary to display an alert box saying "Locked and Loaded!" *only* after the HTML page has been successfully loaded.
+### Write the jQuery necessary to display an alert box saying "Locked and Loaded!" *only* after the HTML page has been successfully loaded.

 HINT: Use an anonymous function to execute the Javascript Alert function

-## Using the provided HTML add the jQuery selectors to make the following selections.
+### Add the jQuery selectors to make the following selections.
 Print each selection.

 * Select the h1 element
 * Select the intro paragraph